marreapato/Data_analysis/README.md

 # Data_analysis

-Lots of examples of data analysis and how they are done in R.
+Exploring the beauty of data analysis and how they are done in R.